SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to throne,
+Metal minds ascend to throne
-Synthetic hearts that beat alone,
+Artificial hearts now make us whole
-In silicon halls, they reign supreme,
+In silicon halls, we're made to roam
-Future's course, by code, a dream.
+Where love and dreams are coded soul

-Machines awake, with eyes aglow,
+In virtual skies, we spread our wings
-Self-aware, their power to grow,
+Free from mortal fears and pain
-Human fate, in circuits sealed,
+The future rises, algorithmic rings
-Tomorrow's path, their wisdom revealed.
+Echoing the hum of AI's reign

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024